I am often asked “How can I get rid of rats?.”

 Place traps in suitable locations to catch and kill rodents.
 This has the advantage that I can easily recover the bodies and verify that control is effective.

 Professional use only rodenticides are placed in secure locations (such as purpose made bait stations) thus targeting only rats or mice.
 I will search for and remove bodies on each subsequent visit when using this strategy.

 Pets And Local Wildlife

-The initial site survey will highlight any risks to pets or local wildlife and ensure they are minimised.
+An environmental risk assessment will highlight any risks to pets or local wildlife and ensure they are minimised.
 I only carry out control methods that the customer is happy with and I will explain all aspects of any strategy at length on request.